lecstor/makitso-vpn-plugin/README.md

-# Makitso 2FA VPN Plugin
+# Makitso plugin

+Manage your 2FA VPN connections with Tunnelblick or Viscosity

-A tool to make it just a little easier to connect to a VPN which requires that the pasword be a concatination of a static password and a @FA token.
+A tool to make it just a little easier to connect to a VPN which requires that the pasword be a concatination of a static password and a 2FA token.

 ## Provides Commands